solid-contrib/information/README.md

 # What is Solid?

 Solid is led by Sir Tim Berners-Lee, inventor of the World Wide Web, and originated at the Massachusetts Institute of Technology (MIT).
-It is a non-commerical, open source collaboration between thousands of contributors from across the world.
+It is a non-commercial, open source collaboration between thousands of contributors from across the world.

-Solid seperates user identification from data storage from data usage:
+Solid separates user identification from data storage from data usage:

 1. Login: Solid identification online is designed so that it is independent from parties that could access who users are interacting with

-	2. Pods: Solid data storage is designed so that data is stored safely by the user idependently of how that data is used in a recyclable reusable manor
+	2. Pods: Solid data storage is designed so that data is stored safely by the user independently of how that data is used in a recyclable reusable manor

-	3. Apps: Solid applications have granular access to user data meaning they only get a specific type of data neccesary to deliver the service provided
+	3. Apps: Solid applications have granular access to user data meaning they only get a specific type of data necessary to deliver the service provided

 Read Solid's [mission, vision, and values](https://github.com/solid/information/blob/master/solid-vision-mission-values.md)